Analysis of the Geometric Heat Flow Equation: Computing Geodesics in Real-Time with Convergence Guarantees: Conclusion

 \section{Conclusion}

-In this work, we presented an analysis of the geometric heat flow equation and a PDE pseudospectral solver that was shown to be faster than calculating geodesics with numerical optimization.
-The key technical result is that a curve propagated through the geometric heat flow equation will exponentially converge in $L_2$ to a geodesic if the curvature of the Riemannian manifold is not too positive, and will asymptotically convergence otherwise.
-Our theoretical analysis was validated through numerical tests, which demonstrated exponential convergence and showed how the rate of convergence varies with the curvature.
-Additional simulations were conducted to show that the proposed method is suitable for real-time control tasks with a contraction-based controller.
-Future work includes investigating other PDE solvers for improved performance in different scenarios (e.g., egg box) and extending this method for Finsler manifolds.
+In this work, we presented an analysis of the geometric heat flow equation and a PDE pseudospectral solver that was demonstrated to be faster than computing geodesics using numerical optimization.
+The key technical result is that a curve propagated through the geometric heat flow equation will exponentially converge in $L_2$ to a geodesic if the curvature of the Riemannian manifold does not exceed a positive bound and will otherwise asymptotically convergence.
+Our theoretical analysis was validated through numerical tests that demonstrated exponential convergence and showed that the rate of convergence varies with the curvature.
+Additional simulations were conducted to show that the proposed method is ideal for real-time feedback control using a contraction-based controller.
+Future work includes investigating other PDE solvers for improved performance in different scenarios (e.g., egg box) and extending this method to Finsler manifolds.